smogon/pokemon-showdown/mods/gennext/README.md

   or is Protected against), and will heal the user by 33% during its Truant turn

-- Clear Body prevents all stat lowering (relevant: the Regis' Superpower and Metagross' Hammer Arm)
+- Clear Body and White Smoke prevent all stat lowering (relevant: Heatmor's/Regi's Superpower, Torkoal's Shell Smash/Overheat, and Metagross' Hammer Arm)

 - Thick Fat grants half damage from Fighting